 1.2.
 Why It Matters to Traders

 This pattern is vital as a clear objective warning system.
-It gives traders a precise moment to take profit on long positions, ideally before a major decline begins (QuantifiedStrategies, n.d.).
-More importantly, the pattern’s confirmation provides a defined entry point for short-selling (at the bearish candle’s close) and a clear stop-loss placement (at the second candle’s high).
+It gives traders a precise moment to take profit on long positions, ideally before a major decline begins.
+More importantly, when combined with a strict confirmation candle, the pattern provides a defined entry zone for short-selling and a clear structural invalidation point for stop-loss placement (just above the second candle’s high, factoring in a spread buffer).
 This structure enables traders to act swiftly and manage their risk exposure effectively.

 2. How the Dark Cloud Cover Pattern Forms